mwaterbury/DarkSectorsAtFASER/README.md

 - `FASER Benchmarks.ipynb` (Deprecated) : Jupyter notebook estimating the sensitivity of FASER to various neutral meson decays. - This is our initial attempt to determine FASER's sensitivity.
 - `Model_Independent_Reach.ipynb` (Deprecated) : Jupyter notebook which estimates the sensitivity of FASER to various neutral meson decays without assuming a model.
 Contains old code which may be useful.
 - `Full Calculation.ipynb` : Jupyter notebook which plots the spectra in `Spectra/*.npy` and determines the sensitivity of FASER.

+The X spectra are too large to share directly.
+These need to be generated locally by the user via the python script `decay_spectrum.py`.
+This can be done by executing `python decay_spectrum.py` from the base directory.